 Sugar consumption has more than tripled worldwide in the past 50 years and in Europe alone, people on average are consuming 100 grams of sugar a day – a far cry from the World Health Organisation’s recommendation of no more than 25g of sugar per day (equal to 6 ¼ teaspoons of 1 ½ bars of chocolate).

 Although the biggest culprits of our sugar consumption include fizzy drinks and sweet treats, hidden sugars in our diet often surprise us.
 For example, we feel we are being healthy when enjoying a fresh fruit juice or don’t consider the high levels of sugar within a glass of wine.
 Whilst on their own, these little indulgences may seem insignificant yet the overall amount of both hidden an added sugars in our diet can have an effect on our insides, but on our skin too.
+So let’s explore the effects of sugar on the skin.

-HOW DOES SUGAR AFFECT OUR SKIN?
+DOES SUGAR AGE YOUR SKIN?

 The more that glycation occurs in our body, the quicker our skin ages.
 This is particularly prevalent for people with diabetes as they have a more difficult time controlling their blood sugar levels and scientists have found they tend to age faster than those without high blood sugar (3).
 Further research analysed the age people were perceived to be and related this back to their blood sugar levels.
 Results showed that those with higher blood sugar levels were perceived as older than those with lower levels (4).

+Yes, it is possible to reverse some of the damage caused by sugar to the skin.
 Whilst we are not suggesting to cut out sugar completely, it is advisable to look at your sugar intake within your diet and try to have no more than the recommended amount (25g) as this is what the body is able to handle without adverse effects.
 Added sugars should make up no more than 10% of your daily calorie intake, to help you manage this, Olay advise you do the following:

 Know how much sugar per day you are having.
 Read food labels and make healthier choices when buying processed foods.
 Often supermarket brands operate a traffic light labelling policy to help steer you to make healthier choices.